-- 4.36 Based on the estimated 10.7m customers on tariffs in scope of the cap in December 2018, we estimate that the movement to bi-annual price updates could potentially increase industry administration costs by approximately £8.8m67 on an annual basis across the whole market.
-As we have calculated these impacts along a per customer basis, we do not expect there to be any disproportional impact on any specific supplier types, providing their current frequency of price update was in line with the wider market average. - 4.37 We note that, as with other impacts presented, these costs are expected to change over time, in line with the reduction in eligible customers for the cap (see Chapter 3).
-We have taken this into account in our analysis of the NPV of impacts over the period of the cap. - 4.38 These costs are based on the increased costs in informing customers of price changes from sending letters and other correspondence with customers, and the increases in customer queries stemming directly from these price changes, for all suppliers covered by the default tariff cap. - 4.39 As well as applying to customers on tariffs priced at the cap level, the cost of price changes would also apply to some customers on tariffs priced below the cap level at TDCV.
-This would occur in instances when either the standing charge or unit rate elements of the tariff is priced at the cap level for that element.
+- 4.38 Based on the estimated 10.7 million customers on tariffs in scope of the cap in December 2018, we estimate that the movement to bi-annual price updates could potentially increase industry administration costs by approximately £8.8m77 on an annual basis across the whole market.
+As we have calculated these impacts along a per customer basis, we do not expect there to be any disproportional impact on any specific supplier types, providing their current frequency of price update was in line with the wider market average. - 4.39 We note that, as with other impacts presented, these costs are expected to change over time, in line with the reduction in eligible customers for the cap

-67 Update frequency and costs based on submissions from the six largest suppliers to our May consultation and previous Ofgem supplier cost data.
+$^{^{77}}$ Update frequency and costs based on submissions from the six largest suppliers to our May consultation and previous Ofgem supplier cost data.
 Costs calculated on a per update per customer basis updated to 2018 prices (£0.87) and scaled to estimate the potential impact on all customers eligible for the default tariff cap.
 Costs calculated from supplier responses, accounting for the entire price update process including increased customer response.
 Costs of potential supplier specific system updates not included.
-In practice over time, we might expect additional customers to switch onto SVTs in our convergence scenario, this could potentially lead to increases in the annual impact.
+In practice over time, we might expect additional customers to switch onto SVTs in our convergence scenario; this could potentially lead to increases in the annual impact.

-- 4.40 There may, however, be some customers for whom both their standing charge and unit rate are priced below the cap, and therefore who would not see price changes at each cap update.
-However, due to the complexity of identifying those customers who might be affected our analysis assumes that all customers eligible for the default tariff cap would experience 6-monthly price changes.
-This could potentially lead our analysis to overestimate the additional administration costs. - 4.41 Given that customers on tariffs currently above the proposed cap level represent 96% of all default tariff customers, we expect the inclusion of customers on tariffs priced below the cap will at most overestimate the impact on administration costs facing suppliers by 4%.
+- (see Chapter 3).
+We have taken this into account in our analysis of the NPV of impacts over the period of the cap. - 4.40 These costs are based on the increased costs in informing customers of price changes from sending letters and other correspondence with customers, and the increases in customer queries stemming directly from these price changes, for all suppliers covered by the default tariff cap. - 4.41 As well as applying to customers on tariffs priced at the cap level, the cost of price changes would also apply to some customers on tariffs priced below the cap level at typical consumption.
+This would occur in instances when either the standing charge or unit rate elements of the tariff is priced at the cap level for that element. - 4.42 There may, however, be some customers for whom both their standing charge and unit rate are priced below the cap, and therefore who would not see price changes at each cap update.
+However, due to the complexity of identifying those customers who might be affected our analysis assumes that all customers eligible for the default tariff cap would experience six-monthly price changes.
+This could potentially lead our analysis to overestimate the additional administration costs. - 4.43 Given that customers on tariffs currently above the chosen cap level represent 98% of all default tariff customers, we expect the inclusion of customers on tariffs priced below the cap will at most overestimate the impact on administration costs facing suppliers by 2%.